Learning-Mode-AI/Learning-Mode-AI/docs/Quiz Feature Planning.md

 - Easier to implement.

-- Easier to store and retrieve since timestamp doesnt matter.
+- Easier to store and retrieve since timestamp is less dynamic.

 ### **Trade-offs:**

 - If a user is watching a long video, the questions might not be instantly relevant.

+- To address long video, for videos longer than 1 hour, transcript is divided into manageable chunks and each chunk is processed independently for quiz generation.

+- Each generated question is assigned a timestamp which correspond to the section it relates to.
+But the logic could be complicated.
 ---
 ## **Acceptance Criteria**